 You can request a new password via the login area of the website.
 It is advisable that, after logging in with the new password that is provided, that you change it to something unique and memorable.

 Your information will be treated confidentially and is stored securely.
-We will never give or sell your data to third parties.
+We will only provide your data to third parties needed in the process.

 If you wish to receive newsletters, please subscribe using the link below.
 At the bottom of each newsletter you will find the link to unsubscribe and you can do this at any time.